and its successor:

 "The Spellman (sic)-West Brewing Company has secured a permit for a new brewery building at 1320 Almy Street to cost $2,500."

-Their Union Brewery was located on Lake Union and fronted on Almy St. near Eastlake Ave.
+Their Union Brewery was located on the east side of Lake Union and fronted on Almy St. near Eastlake Ave.
 Their joint venture operated as the Spellmire-West Brewing Co.
 A red, white & blue shield with "Union Brewery" was used on their first label - shown below.
 There was also a pier near the rear of the brewery, which allowed product to be transported by boat and facilitated raw materials to arrive by water as well.

 The Spellmire-West partnership struggled along for a number of years providing a niche product line, but never becoming a serious player in the Seattle brewing community.
 Sometime in late 1905, J. Henry West gave up on his hope of ever becoming a successful brewer and sold his share in the firm to the Spellmire brothers, who were more solvent - in that they had other business activities¹.
 Henry then moved to Oakland, California, where he became a steam fitter, and was so engaged as late as 1944.